The Trents of Colonial Virginia Trent Family Original Documents |

 looks like the money that went to these two underage boys was the bulk of

 his estate, with one to get all of it if the other one died.
-Were they
+The will

 believed but not proved that William Trent's wife Ursula was a member of